As migration experts, the ShareGate team decided to test out the latest version of the SPMT so we could give you our overall impressions.

 - Logging: CSV and text files on disk, no search or filtering on previous sessions.
 For flat files on disk, you can use Windows Explorer.

 - Support: No built-in support available for the free SPMT.
-Support for data migrations to SharePoint Online is available through Microsoft's FastTrack service (paid program).
+Support for data migrations to SharePoint Online is available through Microsoft’s FastTrack service (at no additional cost benefit with the purchase of an eligble SKU).